slavadubrov/notes/docs/blog/posts/2025-05-07-zshrc-vs-zprofile.md

 ---
-title: Quick-Guide on ~/.zprofile vs ~/.zshrc 🚀
+title: "Quick-Guide on ~/.zprofile vs ~/.zshrc 🚀"
+date:
+  created: 2025-05-07
-date: 2025-05-07
+  updated: 2025-05-07
 tags: [tooling, macos, guide]
-summary: A clear guide explaining when zsh loads ~/.zprofile vs ~/.zshrc, what belongs in each file, and how to keep your shell configuration clean and maintainable.
+description: A clear guide explaining when zsh loads ~/.zprofile vs ~/.zshrc, what belongs in each file, and how to keep your shell configuration clean and maintainable.
+author: Viacheslav Dubrov
 ---

 # Quick-Guide on ~/.zprofile vs ~/.zshrc 🚀